zackslash/Pro2Addict/README.md

 ```

 ## Build
-Source will compile under Go 1.x, the [glide](https://glide.sh/) has been used for package management.
+Source will compile under Go 1.x.
+[Glide](https://glide.sh/) has been used for package management.

 ## License
 Pro2addict is released under the MIT License.